corefan/xenko-docs/en/manual/graphics/cameras/animate-a-camera-with-a-model-file.md

 >To animate a camera using a model file, you first need to bake the animation using your modeling tool (eg Maya, 3ds Max or Blender).
 >Xenko doesn't support cameras animated using target cameras.

-If the camera moves independently of other animations, the simplest method is to export the camera animation as a separate file, enable the **root motion** option on the animation, then add the camera, animation, and animation script to the same entity.
+If the camera moves independently, the simplest method is to export the camera animation as a separate file, enable the **root motion** option on the animation, then add the camera, animation, and animation script to the same entity.
+If the animations include FOV or near or far plane animations, the Xenko camera updates accordingly.
 With this method, you don't need a model or a skeleton.

 If you want the camera to move in tandem with another animation — for example, if the camera is held by a cameraman character with its own model, skeleton and animation — use a [model node link](../../animation/model-node-links.md) component to link the camera entity to the cameraman's movements.

-## Animate a camera independently of other animations
+## Animate a camera independently

 To do this, you need the following assets in your project: